Contact

 Dr. Slaney has served as an Associate Editor of IEEE Transactions on Audio, Speech and Signal Processing and IEEE Multimedia Magazine and a guest editor for the Proceedings of the IEEE and ACM Transactions on Multimedia Computing.
 He has given successful tutorials at ICASSP 1996 and 2009 on “Applications of Psychoacoustics to Signal Processing,” on “Multimedia Information Retrieval” at SIGIR and ICASSP, and “WebScale Multimedia Data” at ACM Multimedia 2010.

-Before joining Google, Dr. Slaney has worked at Bell Laboratory, Schlumberger Palo Alto Research, Apple Computer, Interval Research, IBM’s Almaden Research Center, Yahoo!
-Research, and Microsoft Research.
+Before becoming a full-time academic, Dr. Slaney has worked at Bell Laboratory, Schlumberger Palo Alto Research, Apple Computer, Interval Research, IBM’s Almaden Research Center, Yahoo!
+Research, and Microsoft Research, and Google Research.
 Dr. Slaney’s recent work is on understanding auditory perception and decoding auditory attention from brain signals.